Giddy-eg/us_trades_wiki/Costs.md

 ### Power to Gas
 The PEM fixed costs are from the [Hydrogen Production Cost From PEM Electrolysis - 2019](https://www.hydrogen.energy.gov/pdfs/19009_h2_production_cost_pem_electrolysis_2019.pdf) published in February 3, 2019 in the DOE Hydrogen and Fuel Cells Program Record.
 The 2019 and 2035 fixed cost for Distributed Capacity was collected and is used in our model.
 The Total Electrical Usage ratio of 51.4 kWh/kg [Ref.](https://www.hydrogen.energy.gov/pdfs/19009_h2_production_cost_pem_electrolysis_2019.pdf) was used to calculate the correct units ($/GW).

+### Transmission
+The Fixed Cost for transmission used in our model will be 0.0054$M/GW.
+The cost is collected from [Transmission Rate Projection](https://www.aeso.ca/assets/Uploads/AESO-2021-TRP-Fact-Sheet-FINAL.pdf).

 ## Variable Cost
 ### NREL Database
 The variable cost for all NREL technologies was found by filtering the `core_metric_parameter` by Variable Operation and Maintenance (Variable O&M) and Fuel.
 These values represent the cost of running the power plant, such as operation labor, and the cost of purchasing fuel for the plant.
 Summing these values together gives us the input variable cost for our model.
 More information on these values can be found on the [NREL Definitions Page](https://atb.nrel.gov/electricity/2020/definitions.php)